Support the people of Ukraine

 The destruction caused by days of ongoing blasts in Ukraine has left people homeless, fleeing as refugees to other countries for shelter, or seeking safety in underground subways and hospital basements.
 There is a growing and urgent need for food, and other basic aid.
 Through the Pontifical Mission Societies, you can support the priests, Religious Sisters and Brothers, and lay pastoral leaders who are reaching out to those who are suffering and in need with concrete help, and with that help, offering hope [Donate here]

 Catholic Relief Services

 In addition to providing refugee families with immediate help like food, shelter, and information to people crossing borders, CRS addresses the mental and emotional toll that thousands of refugees across the region are living with.
-CRS provides counseling to refugees in neighboring countries like Romania and also works to meet the longer-term needs of people impacted by the war.
+CRS provides counseling – such as art therapy – to refugees in neighboring countries like Romania and also works to meet the longer-term needs of people impacted by the war.

 Please remember the people of Ukraine and support CRS in its efforts.
 [Donate here]

 Knights of Columbus Solidarity Fund

 Working with Knights of Columbus councils in Poland, as well as with the Latin and Greek Catholic churches in Ukraine, the Knights have been providing temporary shelter, food, clothing, medical attention, and other support to the thousands of Ukrainian refugees.
 One-hundred percent of donations received go directly to support humanitarian aid in Ukraine.
 You can make a donation here.

 *Photo credit: CRS photo from Philipp Spalek/Caritas Germany